AlexanderHeffernan/AlexanderHeffernan/README.md

 # 👨‍💻 Alexander Heffernan

-**`Software Engineer (Developer/Entrepreneur/Student)`**
+**`Software Engineer (Developer/Student)`**

-Hey there!
-I'm currently diving into the world of software engineering at Victoria University of Wellington, working towards a Bachelor's degree.
-With almost two years of hands-on experience as a website administrator in a communications team, I've become a tech enthusiast with a knack for web content management and collaboration.
-Currently working as the Website Designer for HomeStagedIT, an upcoming software solution being developed by HomeStaged in Wellington, New Zealand.
+I'm a passionate Software Engineering student at Victoria University of Wellington, pursuing a Bachelor of Engineering (Honours) specializing in Artificial Intelligence.
+As a Website Developer/Designer at HomeStagedIT in Wellington, New Zealand, I build and enhance a web platform using .NET, HTML, CSS, JavaScript, and C#, leveraging tools like Azure DevOps for seamless collaboration.
+With a strong foundation in front-end development and growing back-end expertise, I’m driven to create user-focused solutions and explore innovative technologies.
+Previously, I honed my communication and technical skills as a Website Administrator at the External Reporting Board.
+I’m eager to tackle new challenges, contribute to impactful projects, and grow through opportunities like summer internships.

 ---